poloclub/diffusiondb/datasheet.md

 > By your use of DreamStudio Beta and the Stable Diffusion, you hereby agree to forfeit all intellectual property rights claims, worldwide, and regardless of legal jurisdiction or intellectual property law applicable therein, including forfeiture of any/all copyright claim(s), to the Content you provide or receive through your use of DreamStudio Beta and the Stable Diffusion beta Discord service.

-This message is contained in the rules and terms of service section of the Stable Diffusion Discord (StabilityAI, 2022).
+This message is contained in the rules and terms of service section of the Stable Diffusion Discord.
 In conjunction with the previous statement about images being public domain (CC0 1.0 license), it is established that the images made by using Stable Diffusion can be used for other purposes.

 12. **If consent was obtained, were the consenting individuals provided with a mechanism to revoke their consent in the future or for certain uses?** If so, please provide a description, as well as a link or other access point to the mechanism (if appropriate).

-	Users will have the option to report harmful content or withdraw images they created through a Google Form listed on the DiffusionDB website: [https://github.com/poloclub/diffusiondb](https://github.com/poloclub/diffusiondb).
+ Users will have the option to report harmful content or withdraw images they created through a [Google Form](https://forms.gle/GbYaSpRNYqxCafMZ9) listed on the DiffusionDB website: [https://github.com/poloclub/diffusiondb](https://github.com/poloclub/diffusiondb).

 13. **Has an analysis of the potential impact of the dataset and its use on data subjects (e.g. a data protection impact analysis) been conducted?** If so, please provide a description of this analysis, including the outcomes, as well as a link or other access point to any supporting documentation.